mrtrkmn/mrtrkmn.github.io/content/posts/rejection.md

 The outcomes from the failures that I experienced; invest in education,  keep trying, work, work, work, no easy solution.

-- Kept reading technical blogs and books
+- Keep reading technical blogs and books
 - Practicing coding exercises ( even though for some cases this is not that critical)
 - Review code, check on popular Github repositories
 - Understand the details, focus on small points